steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 	end
 end
 ```
 The function defines the parameters for each row that select the two possible modulation sources and the destination.
+The parameters provide the sources and destinations as defined in the associated tables.

 When a source is selected, the ``sourceChanged`` function is called, which sets either source 1 or source 2 in the specified row.
 The row and source are specified by the function's arguments.